In the United States, the most prevalent form of cancer is actually among the most preventable… and that’s skin cancer.

 The Missing Statistics

-A recent change from the Skin Cancer Foundation was announced earlier this year in how they track the occurrences of nonmelanoma types of skin cancer.
-The CDC releases information each year in regard to the prevalence of each type of cancer in America.
+A recent change from the Skin Cancer Foundation was announced in 2021 regarding how they track the occurrences of nonmelanoma types of skin cancer.
+The CDC releases information each year about the prevalence of each type of cancer in America.

 However, the CDCs data only includes melanoma, not data on skin cancer cases as a whole.
 The Skin Cancer Foundation has changed its approach to estimating nonmelanoma cases to better gather data on these underrepresented cancers.